 Learn more about the federal order making self-isolation mandatory for people arriving in Canada.

-Travel to rural Yukon
+Travel to rural Yukon and BC

 Travel in and out of Yukon

 In an effort to limit the spread of COVID-19 and to protect Yukon’s most vulnerable citizens, Yukon’s Chief Medical Officer of Health strongly advises the suspension of all non-essential travel into and out of Yukon.

 All Yukoners planning to return home are advised to return now.

 Work from home

 People who can work from home are requested to do so.
 Employers are asked to look for ways to support employees to work from home where possible.